West Chinnock

-West Chinnock is a village and former civil parish, now in the parish of West and Middle Chinnock, in the Somerset district, in the ceremonial county of Somerset, England.
+West Chinnock is a village in the civil parish of West and Middle Chinnock, in the Somerset district, in the ceremonial county of Somerset, England.
 It is 4 mi north east of Crewkerne.
 It occupies a central position east of the road that links Crewkerne to the A303 road and is mainly south of a brook that feeds nearby into the Parrett.
 The village forms the civil parish of West and Middle Chinnock with the neighbouring village of Middle Chinnock.
 The parish has a population of 592 (2011 census).